5/468 St. Kilda Road

 Created by Colour Andre and BVN Creative.

-As an active investor, advisor and board director, Heath holds a degree in Economics from Monash University and a Graduate Diploma in Applied Finance from FINSIA.
-Heath is also a Qualified Chartered Accountant, Fellow of the Financial Services Institute of Australasia and a Graduate of the Australian Institute of Company Directors.
+Heath holds a Bachelor of Economics (Accounting Major) from Monash University and a Graduate Diploma in Applied Finance from Financial Services Institute of Australasia (FINSIA).
+He is also a Qualified Chartered Accountant, Fellow member of FINSIA, and a Graduate of the Australian Institute of Company Directors.

 BAppSc(MedRad), GradDipHlthSc(HlthEdu), GradCertBusAdmin, GAICD

 John Livingston was previously one of the founding partners of Lake Imaging, subsequently becoming part of Integral Diagnostics Ltd., where John was Chief Executive Officer and Managing Director.
 John was awarded the AGFA International Award for Development of Digital Imaging Solutions in 2005.